marawangamal/TJDNet/README.md

-# Tensorized Joint Distribution (TJD) Framework
+# TJDNet: Speeding up Language Model Inference via Tensorized Joint Distribution Networks

-This framework allows you to speed up inference by adding joint distribution heads to various language models.
-The framework is extensible, making it easy to integrate with custom model architectures.
+Speeding up language model inference via tensorized joint distributions.
+This codebase implements TJDNet for GPT and LLAMA models but can be easily extended to other models.

 ## Installation